sngalamou/GPAPredictionNeuralNetwork/README.md

 ## Usage

 1. **Prepare Your Data File**
-   Place your data file (PDF, CSV, JSON, or TXT) in the designated directory (e.g., `static/testData`).
+   Place your data file (PDF, CSV, JSON, or TXT) in the designated directory (e.g., `static/testData`).  **Note: This project is intended for use with *sample* or *synthetic* data only.
+Do not use real student data without proper authorization.**

 2. **Run the Notebook or Script**
    - **Jupyter Notebook:**